JanethL/TaskManagerBot/README.md

 <img src= "./readme/three.png" width="400">

-Once every week your Slack app will search through the `Dates` table to find the current date where the `wasSent` field is unchecked and the `status` field is `pending`.
+The  Slack app will search through the `Dates` table to find the current date where the `wasSent` field is unchecked and the `status` field is `pending`.

 If these conditions are met, then your Slack app will send a private message to each of the users in the `Members` table.
-Once all messages are delivered it'll check off the wasSent field.
+Once all messages are delivered it'll check off the `wasSent` field.

 <img src= "./readme/four.png" width="400">